We may earn money or other compensation from the companies or products mentioned in this post.

 Here’s the truth.
 I drafted this article on March 11, 2020 wondering if I would ever publish it.
 It’s one of those eerie “If you’re reading this then . . .” phrases you hear in the movies.
 But today our temporary ending is “then Disneyland is closed due to health concerns.”

 A couple weeks ago I didn’t imagine I would have to draft an article like this.
 It’s insane.
-I told everyone everything I knew, which was CV wasn’t a concern for Disneyland Resort at this time; business as usual.
+I told everyone everything I knew, closure wasn’t a concern for Disneyland Resort at this time; business as usual.

 There’s nothing “usual” about things now.
-I knew things were getting heated when I spent most of my last Disneyland Resort visit formulating official statements on CV with the co-founders of Disneyland with Kids.
+I knew things were getting heated when I spent most of my last Disneyland Resort visit formulating official statements with the co-founders of Disneyland with Kids.

 We as Americans hate to see our lives change, it’s what brings us back to Disneyland again and again, the sense of safety and familiarity.
 The Walt Disney Company has been around 1923 and has been through a lot both internally and externally.

-Many of you might be wondering if you should cancel now or delay your travel.
+Many of you might be wondering if you should rebook for Walt Disney World now or delay your travel.
 A wait and see approach is what many people are doing.
 Now is the perfect time to research for upcoming events at Disneyland Resort, especially if you’re delaying your travel a bit:

 - Christmas at Disneyland Resort